Your Colorado Springs Brain Injury Lawyers

-As many as 1.4 million people in the United States will suffer a brain injury this year, according to statistics from the Centers for Disease Control and Prevention.
-Traumatic brain injury (TBI) is the country’s leading cause of death for people under age 45.
+As many as 1.7 million people in the United States will suffer a brain injury this year, according to statistics from the Centers for Disease Control and Prevention.
+Traumatic brain injury (TBI) is one of the leading causes of death and disability around the globe.

 The devastating effects from a brain injury can have far-reaching repercussions that leave the person, and often his/her family, forever changed.
 Those changes can vary from subtle to disastrous and may be temporary or permanent.